 MLB Friday scores, trade rumors, updates, news: Cardinals roll Cubs with huge inning

-Everything you need to know about Friday in Major League Baseball
+Everything you need to know about Friday in Major League Baseball, including Edwin Encarnacion's first homer against Toronto

 Friday brings us a full 15-game slate as the 2017 non-waiver trade deadline inches closer and closer.
 We are now only 10 days away from the July 31 deadline.
 Here is our recap of the day in MLB.